 Navigating and negotiating your divorce is personal.
 In fact, there probably could not be anything more personal.
 Unless you are inhuman, your judgment will be clouded by emotions to at least some degree and the process will not be enjoyable.

-For divorce lawyers, navigating and negotiating your divorce is their job.
+For divorce lawyers in West Palm Beach, navigating and negotiating your divorce is their job.
 They make a living on dealing with the “hard issues” and “uncomfortable conversations” so you don’t have to.”

 Face it.
 As smart and prepared as you may be, divorce lawyers confront divorce head on, every day.
 Odds are they will handle your divorce better than you.